dnanexus-archive/parliament2/README.md

                         individual callers will be genotyped and merged to create a consensus output.
   --svviz               If selected, visualizations of genotyped SV events
-                        will be produced with SVVIZ, one screenshot of support per event.
+                        will be produced with svviz, one screenshot of support per event.
 For this option to take effect, Genotype must be selected.
   --svviz_only_validated_candidates
-                        Run SVVIZ only on validated candidates?
-For this option to be relevant, SVVIZ must be selected.
-NOT selecting this will make the SVVIZ component run longer.
+                        Run svviz only on validated candidates?
+For this option to be relevant, svviz must be selected.
+NOT selecting this will make the svviz component run longer.
 ```